-After predicting developers, similar to the Bettenburg et al.'s folding technique [11], we iterate the training and validation for all folds.
+After predicting developers, similar to the Bettenburg et al.'s folding technique (Bettenburg et al., 2008), we iterate the training and validation for all folds.
 However, since our classifier and tossing graph updates are already performed during validation, we do not have to update our training data sets after each fold validation.
 To maintain consistency in comparing our prediction accuracies with previous approaches, we report the average prediction accuracy over each fold.